tcristi74/yamsleu_server/README.md

 # yams-leu
 yams-leu = Yahtzee style game, but way more complex.

-Despite the fact that it's played with five dices, it is all about strategy.
-Yes, luck might be involved and sometimes badly needed but the game is closer to chess that craps I would say.
+It's played with five dices, but it's all about strategy.
+Yes, luck might be involved and sometimes badly needed, but the game is closer to chess that craps.

 ---
-## Quick History
+## Quick Historymore

 We used to play this game in the late 90's while living in my home city of Bucharest.
 It started while I was a student at Politehnica, playing mostly in two of the university cafeterias :TCM and Leu.
 Strangely enough, the game in each cafeteria was a little different.